Sujith-Kulal/SMILE-CARE/try/Readme.txt

 To run the SMILE CARE Project Using PHP and MySQL

 1. Download the zip file
-2. Extract the file and copy hospital folder
+2. Extract the file and copy the try folder
 3.Paste inside root directory(for xampp xampp/htdocs)
 4. Open PHPMyAdmin (http://localhost/phpmyadmin)
 5. Create a database with name hms